 Automated OIS tests with six degrees of freedom

 STEVE executes controlled movements and delivers results about the performance of a camera’s image stabilizer.
-The control software includes an automated analysis and can also operate the iQ-Trigger, a device for automatic triggering of a camera.

 The Stabilization Evaluation Equipment (STEVE) has been developed for the qualitative analysis of (optical) image stabilizers (OIS).
 The Image Stabilizers provide a better image quality by compensating for the human hand’s natural tremor: if the stabilization is working well, it can prevent blurring in the image.